-- Macros and Hotkey programs that don't have any bearing on gameplay logic.
+Macros and Hotkey programs that don't have any bearing on gameplay logic.
 For example, you can use AutoHotKey, MacroExpress or AutoIt3 to make it such that you 'bet the pot' when you press the 'P' key, but you cannot use these or other utilities to create an autofolder that folds poor starting hands, or that automates advice or actions from any other program.

-- Tools and services that help you analyse your game but do not or cannot be setup to offer direct, real-time advice on the appropriate action to take.
+- Tools and services that help you analyse your game but do not or cannot be setup to offer direct, real-time game play advice on the appropriate action to take.

 Why is this an issue?